Frequently Asked Questions About Sharp HospiceCare

 How often will hospice visit?

 We understand that you and your loved ones have very special needs during this time, and we are committed to meeting the level of care you need.
 Hospice care focuses on helping you achieve comfort and quality of life.
 Your hospice team will discuss and plan with you how frequently you will need visits.

 Initial visits from your team may last one to two hours while they explain our services and work with you to establish your individual plan of care.
 Follow-up visits are usually 30 to 60 minutes.
-And at any time, 24 hours a day, 7 days a week, a hospice nurse is just a phone call away at 619-667-1900.
+And at any time, 24 hours a day, seven days a week, a hospice nurse is just a phone call away at 619-667-1900.

 What does spiritual care have to do with hospice?

 Spiritual care services are available to our patients and their families throughout the entire hospice experience.

 Our chaplains work within all religious and spiritual belief systems, and provide spiritual care to individuals who do not identify with any specific religion.
 Our Spiritual Care Department is a source of spiritual and emotional companionship, guidance and comfort.

 What can volunteers do, and when are they available?

 Volunteers are an integral part of the support we provide.
 Their services include caregiver support, companionship, social activities, reading and letter writing, as well as assisting families with errands, light housekeeping and transportation.
 While all volunteers are screened and trained prior to joining the team, they are not medical personnel and are unable to provide hands-on medical care or dispense medication.
 Scheduling of volunteer visits is established on an individual basis to best meet the needs of you and your family.

 How can bereavement services help us?